English Teaching Major (B.A.)

 Special Studies in Literature (Race & Racial Theories)

-English teaching majors should apply for the fifth-year teaching internship and master's degree program by fall or spring of their senior year (usually September 30 for the internship and November 1 or February 1 for the master's program).
+English teaching majors should apply for the fifth-year teaching internship and master's degree program by fall or spring of the senior year (usually September 30 for the internship and November 1 or February 1 for the master's program).
 Students with a GPA of 3.2 or better can apply for the master's degree program in their junior year.
 If accepted early, the student can earn graduate credit for up to three undergraduate English or education courses.

 Students will have the opportunity to compare philosophies of English teaching and learning, and to develop their own approaches to writing and literacy instruction in unit plans and lesson plans.
 In class, we will discuss theoretical and pedagogical ideas centered on student writing, engage in reading and writing exercises, produce and practice instructional activities and assessments, evaluate approaches to teaching writing, and review state-level standards and tests.
 Overall, the aim of the course is recognition of literacy skills (including reading, writing, listening, speaking, and viewing) and consideration of how they can be used for learning goals including comprehension, analysis, description, and evaluation.